 ORGANS OF THE IMMUNE SYSTEM AND THEIR FUNCTION

-Primary lymphoid organs are the central organs of the immune system; and it is in these organs that the maturation of the immune system cells (particularly the B and T lymphocytes) primarily occurs.
-The primary lymphoid organs primarily serve as sources of lymphocytes for other components of the immune system.
-Bone marrow and thymus are the two main organs that makeup the primary lymphoid organs.
-In the primary lymphoid organs, haematopoiesis and the generation of lymphocytes occur.
+Primary lymphoid organs are the central organs of the immune system; in these organs, the maturation of immune system cells (particularly the B and T lymphocytes) primarily occurs.
+The primary lymphoid organs primarily serve as sources of lymphocytes for the other components of the immune system.
+Bone marrow and thymus are the two main organs that make up the primary lymphoid organs.
+In the primary lymphoid organs, hematopoiesis and the generation of lymphocytes occur, which are crucial for the immune system’s functionality.

 Tonsils are found at the base of the tongue and at the side of the back of the mouth where they defend against pathogens that enter the body through the mouth; the adenoids are located in the nasopharyngeal roof where they defend against antigens that enter the body via the nasal passage or opening; the thymus is the organ where T cell maturation occurs after its production in the bone marrow and it is located above the heart.

-The bone marrow is where B cell development and maturation as well as the development of other haematopoietic stem cells such as RBCs and WBCs occur and it is usually located in long bones of the body; lymph nodes are found all over the body especially along the junctions of the lymphatic vessels where they provide a microenvironment for the trapping, processing and presentation of antigens (trapped from regional tissue spaces in the body) to other components of the immune system.
+The bone marrow is where B cell development and maturation occur, as well as the development of other hematopoietic stem cells such as RBCs and WBCs; lymph nodes are found all over the body, especially along the junctions of the lymphatic vessels, where they provide a microenvironment for trapping, processing, and presenting antigens to the immune system.

 The spleen is located at the left abdominal cavity and below the pancreas where they filter the blood to trap blood-borne pathogens (Figure 1); the peyers patches are located within the gastrointestinal tract (GIT) and even in the appendix where they provide immunological response; and the lymphatic vessels is primarily responsible for the distribution of antigens that entered the tissues to other lymphoid organs for specific immunological response.

-While the development and maturation of B cells occurs in the bone marrow, the development and maturation of T cells occurs in the thymus.
-A lymphocyte becomes immunocompetent only when it has matured within a primary lymphoid organ (e.g. thymus and bone marrow); and immune system cells that are immunocompetent are B and T cells that has the ability to mount an immunological response against a particular antigen or pathogen in the body of an animal or mammal.
+While the development and maturation of B cells occur in the bone marrow, T cells mature in the thymus.
+A lymphocyte becomes immunocompetent only when it has matured within a primary lymphoid organ (e.g., thymus and bone marrow); immune system cells that are immunocompetent are B and T cells that have the ability to mount an immune response against particular antigens or pathogens in the body of an animal or mammal.
 Immune system cells become immunocompetent after their interaction with antigens.

-The bone marrow is a yellowish-soft tissue found in all the major bones of the body (especially the long bones); and it is the primary site where all the cells of the immune system are derived from during haematopoiesis.
-Aside the B cells which develop and mature in the bone marrow, other cells of the immune system that develop from the bone marrow during haematopoiesis from HSCs include the progenitor T cells, mast cells, dendritic cells, NK cells, erythrocytes, platelets and granulocytes.
+The bone marrow is a yellowish soft tissue found in all the major bones of the body (especially the long bones); it is the primary site where all the cells of the immune system derive from during hematopoiesis.
+Aside from B cells that develop and mature in the bone marrow, other cells of the immune system, including progenitor T cells, mast cells, dendritic cells, NK cells, erythrocytes, platelets, and granulocytes, also develop from the bone marrow.

 In neonates or foetus in utero, B cell development initially occurs in the fetal liver, fetal bone marrow or yolk sac before continuation in the adult bone marrow.
 In birds, B cell development and maturation occurs in the Bursa of Fabricius.
 After their initial development and maturation in the bone marrow, the lymphocytes leave the bone marrow to continue their maturation in the peripheral lymphoid organs (i.e. the secondary lymphoid organs).

-It is noteworthy that the B cells produced during haematopoiesis of HSCs in the bone marrow are B lymphocytes that only attack non-self-molecules (i.e. antigens or pathogens).
-However, some B cells with specificity for self-molecules may be produced in some circumstances; and in such scenarios the clonal selection process that frequently occur in the bone marrow during haematopoiesis always ensures that B lymphocytes with self-reactive immunoglobulin receptors (i.e. B cells that attack host cells instead of antigens) are immediately eliminated.
-This also applies during T cell maturation in the thymus; and the process ensures that only T cells that recognize non-self-molecules are produced and propagated.
+It is noteworthy that the B cells produced during hematopoiesis of HSCs in the bone marrow are B lymphocytes that primarily attack non-self-molecules (i.e., antigens or pathogens).
+However, in some circumstances, B cells with specificity for self-molecules may be produced; in such scenarios, the clonal selection process that frequently occurs in the bone marrow during hematopoiesis ensures that self-reactive B lymphocytes are immediately eliminated.
+This process also applies during T cell maturation in the thymus, ensuring that only T cells recognizing non-self molecules are produced and propagated.

 During these processes of clonal selection of T and B cells with specificity for only non-self-molecules, the lymphocytes are educated to attack only antigens and not self-molecules; and only the population of lymphocytes with antigenic specificity for foreign bodies are allowed to proliferate while those that evoke detrimental autoimmune response in the host are immediately eliminated.The bone marrow as earlier stated is the site where all the cells of the immune system originate from; and it is also responsible for the production of other important cells of the body such as platelets and RBCs.

-The thymus is a bilobed endocrine gland or organ that is located above the heart; and it is the main site for the maturation of immature or progenitor T cells that emanates from the bone marrow.
-It is made up of two main compartments, the medulla (the inner part) and cortex (the outer part) which both contain thymocytes.
-Thymocytes are immature T cells of the thymus from which mature or immunocompetent T lymphocytes develop from.
-The major biological function of the thymus is to ensure the continuous production and selection of immunocompetent T lymphocytes that recognize and processes antigenic peptide molecules presented by or complexed with the MHC molecules.
+The thymus is a bilobed organ located above the heart; it serves as the main site for the maturation of immature or progenitor T cells that come from the bone marrow.
+It consists of two main compartments: the medulla (inner part) and cortex (outer part), both containing thymocytes.
+The thymus’s major biological function is to ensure the continuous production and selection of immunocompetent T lymphocytes that successfully process antigenic peptides presented by MHC molecules.

-Secondary lymphoid organs are specialized organs or tissues where lymphocytes continue their maturation after their first production in the primary lymphoid organs (e.g. bone marrow and thymus).
-The secondary lymphoid organs are different from the primary lymphoid organs because it is within the secondary lymphoid organs that the lymphocytes (i.e. the B and T cells) proliferate and differentiate into effector cells that actually neutralize invading pathogens or antigens.
+Secondary lymphoid organs are specialized organs where lymphocytes continue their maturation after their initial production in primary lymphoid organs (e.g., bone marrow and thymus).
+Unlike primary lymphoid organs, secondary lymphoid organs are sites where lymphocytes (i.e., B and T cells) proliferate and differentiate into effector cells that neutralize invading pathogens or antigens.

 For example, the B cells proliferate or differentiate into antibody-secreting plasma cells and memory B cells (which are the effector cells of the antibody-mediated immunity) while the T cells differentiate into effector T cells and memory T cells which are mainly responsible for cell-mediated immunity (CMI).
 Secondary lymphoid organs or tissues are mainly located along the vessels of the lymphatic system; and secondary lymphoid organs provide environment where effector lymphocytes interact with antigens or foreign bodies.

-Lymphatic system is a series of vessels that are primarily responsible for the transportation of lymph fluids (i.e. pale-like biological liquids containing WBCs amongst other substances) from the tissues via the lymph nodes and into the entire circulation of blood in the body.
-The interaction of the lymphocytes with antigens within the secondary lymphoid organs leads to the differentiation of clones of lymphocytes into effector cells with unique antigenic specificity for particular antigens.
-The lymph nodes, spleen, and several mucosal-associate lymphoid tissues (MALT) are examples of the secondary lymphoid organs or tissues.
+The lymphatic system is a series of vessels responsible for transporting lymph fluids (i.e., pale biological liquids containing WBCs) from tissues via lymph nodes into the bloodstream.
+The interaction of lymphocytes with antigens in secondary lymphoid organs leads to the differentiation of clones into effector cells with unique antigenic specificity.
+Examples of secondary lymphoid organs include lymph nodes, spleen, and several mucosal-associated lymphoid tissues (MALT).

-The secondary lymphoid organs are also sites where antigens are presented to other cells of the immune system for immunological response.
-The lymph nodes and the spleen are the most important secondary lymphoid organs because of the fundamental roles they play in the processing and presentation of antigens to effector lymphocytes and other cells of the immune system.
+Secondary lymphoid organs also present antigens to immune system cells for immunological response.
+The lymph nodes and spleen are the most important secondary lymphoid organs due to their fundamental roles in processing and presenting antigens to effector lymphocytes and other immune system cells.

-Lymph nodes are encapsulated bean-shaped lymphoid structures or tissues found throughout the body system (Figure 2); and they comprises of lymphocytes (i.e. B and T cells), macrophages and dendritic cells amongst other key immune system cells that form a mesh of immunological system.
-The lymph nodes generally serve as sites for the filtration of antigens from the lymph fluid or lymph prior to their presentation to immunocompetent lymphocytes and other immune system cells located within the lymph node; and the lymph nodes are richly supplied by lymphatic vessels that ensure continuous supply of lymph fluids.
-Lymph nodes also drain fluids from other tissues of the body especially the regional or surrounding tissue spaces aside those supplied by the lymph.
+Lymph nodes are encapsulated, bean-shaped lymphoid structures found throughout the body system (Figure 2); they comprise lymphocytes (i.e., B and T cells), macrophages, and dendritic cells, forming a mesh of the immune system.
+Lymph nodes serve as sites for filtering antigens from lymph fluid before presentation to immunocompetent lymphocytes and other immune system cells; they are richly supplied by lymphatic vessels that ensure continuous lymph fluid supply.

-The germinal center of secondary follicle is mostly inundated with B lymphocytes.
-The lymph nodes are the sites where immune responses are mounted to antigenic molecules in lymph or lymph fluids; and they are mainly located at the junctions of the lymphatic vessels all over the body.
-The interdigitating or cellular networks formed by phagocytic cells and dendritic cells within the lymph nodes traps particulate antigens or pathogenic microorganisms that enters the lymph nodes through the lymph; and lymphocytes swim into action to mount immunological response against the trapped antigens.
+The germinal center of secondary follicles is densely populated with B lymphocytes.
+Lymph nodes mount immune responses to antigenic molecules in lymph fluids and are mainly located at the junctions of lymphatic vessels throughout the body.
+Phagocytic cells and dendritic cells within the lymph nodes trap particulate antigens or pathogens entering via lymph; lymphocytes then respond to mount an immune response against trapped antigens.

-The cortex, paracortex and the medulla are the three main morphological sections or parts of the lymph node (Figure 2).
-The cortex is the outermost part of the lymph nodes, and it is rich in macrophages, lymphocytes (particularly B cells) and dendritic cells.
-The paracortex underlie the cortex, and it is rich in T lymphocytes.
-Dendritic cells can also be found in the paracortex.
-The medulla is the innermost part of the lymph node, and it is sparingly populated with antibody-secreting plasma cells and other cells with lymphoid origin.
+The cortex, paracortex, and medulla are the three main sections of the lymph node (Figure 2).
+The cortex is the outermost part, rich in macrophages, lymphocytes (particularly B cells), and dendritic cells.
+The paracortex underlies the cortex and is rich in T lymphocytes, with dendritic cells also found in this area.
+The medulla is the innermost part of the lymph node, sparsely populated with antibody-secreting plasma cells and other cells of lymphoid origin.

 Figure 2.
 Schematic illustration of the lymph node.

-They trap foreign bodies or antigens in the process prior to returning the lymph or lymph fluids they contain or are made of to the systemic circulation.
-Lymphocytes in the lymph nodes become activated, proliferate and differentiate into numerous effector molecules following the invasion of antigens.
-After the interaction of the antigens with the macrophages or dendritic cells situated within the lymph nodes, the antigen is processed and presented to immunocompetent B and T cells for the instigation of appropriate immunological response against the pathogen.
+Lymph nodes trap foreign bodies or antigens before returning lymph fluids to systemic circulation.
+Activated lymphocytes in lymph nodes proliferate and differentiate into numerous effector cells following antigen invasion.
+After antigen interaction with macrophages or dendritic cells in lymph nodes, the antigen is processed and presented to immunocompetent B and T cells for instigating appropriate immune responses against pathogens.

-Lymph fluids containing antigens or pathogens are brought into the lymph node via the afferent lymph duct or lymphatics of the lymph node while the efferent lymphatics is the passageway through which immunoglobulins and lymphocytes leaves the lymph nodes to the bloodstream (Figure 2).
-The spleen is an oval-shaped structure that is located in the upper left abdominal cavity.
-It is the site where antigens or pathogens are trapped from the blood circulation, and outworn RBCs are also destroyed within the spleen.
+Lymph fluids containing antigens or pathogens enter lymph nodes via the afferent lymph duct, while the efferent lymphatics are the passageways through which immunoglobulins and lymphocytes leave the lymph nodes to the bloodstream (Figure 2).
+The spleen is an oval-shaped organ located in the upper left abdominal cavity; it is the site where antigens or pathogens are trapped from blood circulation, and outworn RBCs are destroyed.

-The spleen unlike the lymph nodes primarily filters the blood that passes via it and it trap antigens in the process and present them to the lymphocytes in the peripheral lymphoid tissues.
-It also traps antigens from other local tissues aside those carried through the blood that passes through it.
-Lymphocytes and blood-borne antigens are carried into the spleen via blood vessels (e.g. the spleen arteries); and the foreign bodies are presented to the lymphocytes in the process for appropriate immunological response.
+The spleen, unlike lymph nodes, primarily filters blood that passes through it, trapping antigens and presenting them to lymphocytes in peripheral lymphoid tissues.
+It also traps antigens from local tissues aside from those carried through blood.
+Lymphocytes and blood-borne antigens are carried into the spleen via blood vessels (e.g., spleen arteries); foreign bodies are presented to lymphocytes for appropriate immune responses.

 Note: While the lymph nodes only trap antigens from the lymph the spleen traps antigens in the blood.The mucosal-associated lymphoid tissues (MALT) are secondary lymphoid organs or tissues that line the mucous membranes of the GIT, urogenital tract, respiratory tract and other mucous membrane surfaces that are found in the body.
 The primary function of MALT is to defend the mucous membranes surfaces of the body against invasion and colonization by pathogenic microorganisms or antigens.